fastvolt/markdown/README.md

 In order to achieve this, you need to create a folder to store the compiled markdown files.

-> ➡️ If we've already set up directories named `files` and `markdowns` with a file named `hello.md` in the `markdowns` directory, let's see how we can convert the `hello.md` markdown file into an HTML file.
-Afterward, we will save the resulting HTML output in a new file named `hello.html` in `files` directory:
+> ➡️ If we've already set up directories named `pages` and `markdowns` with a file named `hello.md` in the `markdowns` directory, let's see how we can convert the `hello.md` markdown file into an HTML file.
+Afterward, we will save the resulting HTML output in a new file named `hello.html` in `pages` directory:
 <br>

 > **file:** markdowns/hello.md